-Written by: Lori Price, Wealth Manager & Partner & Hollis Hardiman, Wealth Advisor & Partner
+Written by: Lori Price, Wealth Manager & Partner & Hollis Hardiman, Wealth Manager & Partner

 Although very often stressful and emotional, preparing for divorce often comes down to acquiring complete and accurate information and getting organized in advance.
 If you are unsure about certain assets owned by you or your spouse, you could be losing out on valuable items or accounts once the divorce is finalized.
 You should try to do as much research in advance to ensure that you do not have to return to court at a later date.
 Fortunately, if you focus on some of the most important financial issues and implications of the divorce (and seek out the guidance of an attorney or attorney-mediator and a divorce financial planner), you can generally reach a divorce settlement that is fair to both spouses.

 Getting all the information you need is not always easy.
 However, there are many ways you can work through collecting the data that you need.
 For example: if you and your spouse have recently refinanced, asking for a copy of the mortgage application can be just the treasure map you are looking for.
 Usually, a mortgage application lists all your assets and liabilities- which is just what you need to get started.
 If you don’t have copies, you can also reach out to your CPA for recent tax returns.
 A tax return will help you work your way through understanding the income your family receives.
 The return will also list any dividends and interest you may be receiving on investment accounts and K-1s, etc., if there are other business interests.